-Scotland's capital, Edinburgh, is a beautiful city, full of history and brimming with great places for expats to visit and explore.
-The city itself is quite compact, so it is easy to get around on foot or bike.
-However, bear in mind it is quite hilly and many of the streets in the city centre have cobblestones which make cycling rather challenging.
+Edinburgh is a beautiful city, rich with history and brimming with great places for expats to visit and explore.
+The city itself is quite compact, so it's relatively easy to get around on foot or bike.
+Do bear in mind, though, it is quite hilly and many of the streets in the city centre have cobblestones which make cycling rather challenging.

-Those who do make the effort to tackle the gradients will be rewarded with magnificent views all around.
+Those who do make the effort to tackle the gradients, though, will be rewarded with magnificent views all around.
 The city centre, aside from the rugged cobbled terrain, is certainly cycle friendly.
 Otherwise, bus and train services make getting around Edinburgh and surrounds easy and efficient.

 Public transport in Edinburgh

 Edinburgh has a 24-hour network of local bus services allowing frequent and cost-effective travel.
-The suburbs are well-connected to the city centre, with some bus services even extending to the regional surrounds.
+Buses arrive at 10- to 30-minute intervals during the day, with a reduced service after 7pm.
 Edinburgh's two major bus companies are Lothian Buses and First Scotland East, both of which have a simple ticketing system with a single flat fare for all destinations.

-Though buses are the most common form of public transport in Edinburgh, there is also a train system – however, this is mostly used for intercity travel, linking Edinburgh with cities like Aberdeen, Glasgow and London.
+Though buses are the most common form of public transport in Edinburgh, there is also a train system.
+This is mostly used for intercity travel, linking Edinburgh with cities such as Aberdeen, Glasgow and London.
 The main train station is Edinburgh Waverly.
 There is also a small commuter rail network that runs from east to west.